GaiaGhirardi/gaiaghirardi.github.io/_pages/about.md

 **What:**   My research fields are social stratification, social science genomics, and educational inequalities

-**Where:**  I am at the department of Political and Social Science at the the European University Institute, Florence
+**Where:**  I am at the department of Political and Social Science at the the European University Institute, Florence - At the moment, research visit at CREST and INED in Paris

 ![](http://gaiaghirardi.github.io/images/bybike1.jpeg)